Food

 Buying food with labels like organic or “grass-fed” won’t do a good deal to hold flora and fauna habitat or sluggish down international warming.

 This might also seem depressing.
 But Matthew Dillon, at Clif Bar, says it shouldn’t be.
-Consumers without a doubt need to feel relieved, he says.
+Consumers, without a doubt, need to feel relieved, he says.
 “They must, to begin with, remember the fact that enhancing the food machine isn’t always all on them.
-That they should not feel guilt and shame approximately the purchases, they make.”
+They should not feel guilt and shame about the purchases they make.”

-Our person shopping decisions aren’t going to remedy these massive troubles, he says.
+He says our personal shopping decisions aren’t remedy these massive troubles.
 But political decisions, like higher environmental regulations, indeed could.
-That’s what people truly need to be cognizance on, he says.
+That’s what people truly need to be aware of, he says.